BrunoMNDantas/Repository4J/README.md

 ### SimpleLoggerRepository

-`SimpleLoggerRepository` is an implementation of `LoggerRepository`  that will send a simple message on each event for the supplied `Consumer`.
+`SimpleLoggerRepository` is an extension of `LoggerRepository`  that will send a simple message on each event for the supplied `Consumer`.

 <p align="center">
 	<img src = "https://raw.githubusercontent.com/BrunoMNDantas/Repository4J/master/docs/SimpleLoggerRepository.png">